sachin-aag/prompt-manager/README.md

 ### API Configuration

-The app uses OpenRouter API for accessing various language models.
-Make sure to configure your API key in the application settings.
+The app uses multiple APIs for different features:
+- **OpenRouter API**: For accessing various language models
+- **Tavily API**: For internet-enhanced LLM responses
+- **Perplexity API**: For web search functionality

+Configure your API keys in the Settings tab.

+### Perplexity Search

+The integrated Perplexity Search allows you to:
+1. Search the web directly from the application
+2. Filter results by country or search worldwide
+3. View top 10 search results with snippets, URLs, and metadata
+4. Access real-time information from Perplexity's continuously refreshed index

+To use Perplexity Search:
+1. Configure your Perplexity API key in Settings
+2. Navigate to the Perplexity Search tab
+3. Enter your search query
+4. Select a country (or choose "Worldwide" for non-regional search)
+5. Click Search to view results

 ## Development